Home Mortgage Disclosure Act Notice

 If you have notified us that your Debit Card or ATM Card has been lost or stolen, and you subsequently find it, you must notify us before using it again.

 In Case of Errors or Questions About Your Electronic Transactions.
-If you think your statement or receipt is wrong or if you need more information about a transaction listed on your statement or receipt, telephone us at 1-585-394-4260 or outside Ontario County call 1-800-724-2621 or write to us at the address shown on your bank statement as soon as you can.
-We must hear from you no later than 60 days after we sent the FIRST statement on which the problem or error appeared.
+If you think your statement or receipt is wrong or if you need more information about a transaction listed on your statement or receipt, telephone us at (585)394-4260 or if outside the local calling area, call (800)724-2621 or write to us at the address shown on your bank statement as soon as you can.
+We must hear from you no later than sixty (60) days after we sent the FIRST statement on which the problem or error appeared.
 Tell us your name and account number.
 Describe the error or the transaction you are unsure about and explain as clearly as you can why you believe it is an error or why you need more information.
 Tell us the dollar amount of the suspected error.
 Give us a telephone number at which you can be reached in case we need any further information.

-IF YOU TELL US ORALLY, WE MAY REQUIRE THAT YOU SEND US YOUR COMPLAINT OR QUESTION IN WRITING, TO THE ADDRESS PROVIDED BELOW, TO BE RECEIVED BY US WITHIN 10 BUSINESS DAYS.
+IF YOU TELL US ORALLY, WE REQUIRE THAT YOU SEND US YOUR COMPLAINT OR QUESTION IN WRITING, TO THE ADDRESS PROVIDED BELOW, TO BE RECEIVED BY US WITHIN TEN (10) BUSINESS DAYS.

 Canandaigua National Bank & Trust